octoflar/odyssey/README.md

 # Getting started

-To create an application from `odyssey.applescript`, open it in Script-Editor and export it as stay-open application.
+To create an application from `odyssey.applescript`, open it in Script-Editor and export it as application.
 Put the application into the `odyssey` folder or wherever you like.

 # Thanks